MSc Clinical and Health Psychology / Overview

 - How to apply

-If you are funding this course yourself, you can apply by completing our online application form .
-See the 'Application and selection' section for information on the supporting documents we require with your form, including two academic references, a research proposal and any relevant work experience.
+You can apply by completing our online application form .
+See the 'Application and selection' section for information on the supporting documents we require with your form.

 Applications are assessed at periodic academic review panels.
-The deadline for the next and final review deadline is 10 July 2017.
+We have three deadlines: 8 January 2018, 16 April 2018 and 9 July 2018.
 Depending on the number of offers made after the final review panel, we may continue to accept applications, impose a new closing date or place any late applications on a waiting list.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|